 When you approach the storage limit, notification emails are sent to administrators when the limit is reached and also at a threshold of 80% If the storage limit happens to be reached new records cannot be created until data is removed or additional storage purchased.
 (However, it seems this restriction is not immediately applied.
 I have found that you can go slightly over the limit.
 Contractually you should not exceed the limit but a degree of pragmatic fair usage does seem to apply.)

-You view storage in the Office 365 admin center.
+You view storage in the Dynamics 365 admin center.

 View storage in Office 365